mohak64/CodeArena/README.md

-# Welcome to MERN Login System
+# Welcome to MBM Contest Repo
+# ALL RIGHT RESERVED @MBM2023

 Hello everyone, In this project, we are going to create **MERN Stack App with Login System**.
 We will take a look at how to create login, registration, profile, reset password routes and learn